sandialabs/NetDuid/README.md

 The `Duid` class implements `IEquatable<Duid>`, `IComparable<Duid>`, `IComparable` and the standard Equality and Comparison operators.

-The `CompareTo`, and its operators, is not done in mathematical order or bytes, but rather fist by byte length then by unsigned value.
+The `CompareTo`, and its operators, is not done in mathematical order or bytes, but rather first by byte length then by unsigned value.
 When using the comparison operators a `null` value is considered less than any non-`null` value.

 ## Developer Notes